A student, a bodybuilder and a father of three among those killed during protests in Iran

 Despite a days-long internet blackout, CNN is learning details about some of the Iranians killed as security forces launch a violent crackdown on anti-government protests sweeping the country.

-At least 420 protesters have been killed over the past 15 days during anti-government demonstrations, including eight children, according to a detailed tally provided to CNN by Skylar Thompson, deputy director of Human Rights Activists in Iran (also known as HRA).
+More than 500 protesters have been killed over the past 16 days during anti-government demonstrations, including nine children, according to the US-based Human Rights Activists News Agency (HRANA).
+CNN cannot independently verify these figures.

 Wave of unrest